You can apply Fees to Groups or individual merchants. The following sections provide instructions on how to set up a fee:

 Interchange fees require a more involved setup due to the various types of interchange events that occur.
 To get started, create a percentage-based fee triggered by Interchange events.
 Use the following table to set up your fee configuration:

-The Fee triggers based on the interchange type of this Merchant.
+When to trigger the fee? | Interchange | The fee triggers based on the interchange type of this merchant. |

-We recommend using today’s date as the Fee Start Date to make the Fee effective immediately.
+Fee start date | {yourStartDate} | We recommend using today’s date as the start date to make the fee effective immediately. |

 Notes

-• Use a Fee Rule to define the Interchange type or specific processor.
+Use a fee rule to define the interchange type or specific processor.

-• Use conditional rules to apply PIN debit network interchange and annual participation fees to Merchants enabled for PIN Debit on triPOS.
+Use conditional rules to apply PIN debit network interchange and annual participation fees to merchants enabled for PIN Debit on triPOS.

 PIN Debit Network Interchange Fees: Conditional Rules